Wrapperup/vox2brs/README.md

 ## Getting Started
 [Download vox2brs-gui or vox2brs-cli from here](https://github.com/Wrapperup/vox2brs/releases)

-The GUI version is recommended if you are just getting started.
+The GUI version (based on egui) is recommended if you are just getting started.
+The CLI version is also available via clap-rs.

 ### vox2brs-cli Usage
-Compile or download vox2brs-gui from
+See `vox2brs-cli --help` for help.